 Skip to main content

-34th anniversary of the creation of the American with Disabilities Act (ADA)
+Celebrating the 35th anniversary of the American with Disabilities Act

-The members of the Human Rights Commission include up to 24 Commissioners who are confirmed by vote of the Onondaga County Legislature to serve staggered three-year terms.
-This includes 18 members appointed by the County Executive subject to Legislature approval.
-6 of those appointments are based on Legislator recommendation.
-6 additional members are appointed directly by the Mayor of Syracuse.
+In 2024 the Onondaga County Legislature amended the local law that established the Human Rights Commission to change the number of Commissioners from 24 to 13.
+Ten of the Commissioners are confirmed by vote of the Onondaga County Legislature to serve staggered three-year terms.
+Seven (7) members are appointed by the County Executive and are subject to Legislature approval.
+Three (3) Commissioners are appointed by Legislator recommendation and three (3) members are appointed by the Mayor of Syracuse.

 Commissioners of Human Rights